-The infrastructure that delivers water to and throughout the San Diego region is a massive network of facilities that addresses all aspects of transporting, treating and storing water.
-The Water Authority has planned far into the future to ensure that this system will capably provide long-term demand management, emergency water supply storage, water treatment, and system versatility for generations to come.
+The infrastructure that delivers water to and throughout the San Diego region is a massive network of facilities that addresses all aspects of transporting, treating, and storing water.
+The Water Authority has looked far into the future to ensure that this system will capably provide long-term demand management, emergency water supply storage, water treatment, and system versatility for generations to come.

 The Water Authority’s Capital Improvement Program, initiated in 1989, coordinates the planning and building of critical water facilities in a thoughtful, visionary fashion to ensure that infrastructure development reflects and addresses the region’s growth and changes.

-The Water Authority operates and maintains the San Diego region’s aqueduct delivery system, which consists of approximately 310 miles of large-diameter pipeline in two aqueducts, 1,600 aqueduct-related structures, and over 100 flow-control facilities.
+The Water Authority operates and maintains the San Diego region’s aqueduct delivery system, which consists of approximately 300 miles of large-diameter pipeline in two aqueducts, 1,600 aqueduct-related structures, and over 100 flow-control facilities.
 These facilities occupy approximately 1,400 acres within the Water Authority's right of way.
-The Water Authority’s works with property owners to ensure they have an understanding of easement improvements or unauthorized encroachments.
+The Water Authority works with property owners to ensure they have an understanding of easement improvements or unauthorized encroachments.

 The Water Authority is committed to conduct business in an environmentally sensitive manner.
 The Water Authority, through its environmental program, aims to minimize impacts on the environment from its projects and programs.